Gary Valenciano

 Edgardo Jose "Gary" Santiago Valenciano (born August 6, 1964) is a Filipino singer and actor.
-Known for his musical versatility and performances, he is a recipient of various accolades, including 12 Awit Awards, 3 FAMAS Awards and the Myx Magna Award.
+Known for his musical versatility and performances, he is a recipient of various accolades, including 12 Awit Awards, three FAMAS Awards, and a Myx Magna Award.

 Valenciano began his career in 1984 with the release of his self-titled debut album.
-In the succeeding years, he has ventured on screen, with appearances on several films and television shows.
+In the succeeding years, he has ventured on screen, with appearances in several films and television shows.
 He has performed alongside artists such as Brian McKnight, George Duke, Paul Jackson Jr., Michael Shapiro, Ricky Martin, Cliff Richard, Leon Patilo, Michael W. Smith, Sandi Patti, Steven Curtis Chapman, and Kool & the Gang.
-Outside of music, Valenciano's philanthropy is focused on hope, faith, and positive change; having been appointed as the first UNICEF National Ambassador for 25 years.
+Valenciano is also a philanthropist, having been appointed as the country's first UNICEF National Ambassador in 1997.

-Valenciano was chosen by the Doha Asian Games Olympic Committee as the official interpreter of the anthem titled "Heart of the Games" at the 15th Asian Games in Qatar.
-He was also invited as one of the performers at the 23rd Asian Television Awards in Malaysia.
-He is currently part of ABS-CBN's contract artists and one of the mainstay hosts of ASAP.
+He is one of ABS-CBN's contract artists and has been a mainstay co-host of the weekly variety show ASAP since 2003.

 Early life and education

 Edgardo Jose Santiago Valenciano was born in the Santa Mesa district of the City of Manila on August 6, 1964.
 He is the sixth of the seven children of Vicente Calacas Valenciano, a Bicolano from Camalig, Albay, and Grimilda Santiago y Olmo (1934–2019) from Arecibo, Puerto Rico.
 His parents met in New York City, married, and settled in Manila.
 His mother is a Puerto Rican of Italian descent who sang opera in Manila during the 1960s.
 Valenciano attended primary and secondary school in La Salle Green Hills, and was a part of the Kundirana.